 Patients who have moderate to high degrees of nearsightedness, thin corneas, large pupils or a history of dry eye may not be good candidates for LASIK vision correction or PRK.
 In the past, these patients would not have any options for correcting their vision.
-Now, some of the patients that were deemed not a good candidate for LASIK in the past, may now be eligible candidates for the Implantable Contact Lens (ICL) procedure.
+Now, some of the patients who were deemed not a good candidate for LASIK in the past, may now be eligible candidates for the Implantable Contact Lens (ICL) procedure.

 During ICL surgery, a tiny contact lens is inserted inside the eye, where it remains permanently.
 The procedure takes as little as 15 minutes per eye and patients begin seeing clearly after the procedure.
 Most patients do not experience pain.
 The lens is both invisible to the patient and to any observer.
 During your consultation, your doctor will determine if you are an appropriate candidate for this procedure and will discuss all the details with you.

 Millions of people worldwide have successfully undergone LASIK refractive surgery, and the number continues to grow.
 The only way to find out if your eyes are right for LASIK is to be evaluated by a LASIK surgeon.
 Here at Harvard Eye Associates, we offer free LASIK Evaluations.
 Our Orange County LASIK specialists are ready to assess your vision and eye health and recommend the best treatment option(s) for your eyes.
 Schedule your free LASIK Evaluation today.